Need I say more of Corfu Island?

 Roughly an hour after we stepped off the bus, we were sailing into the Ionian Sea on a pink cruise ship with Captain George behind the wheel and 68 other worldly comrades crammed together thinking, “I’m on a boat, I’m on a boat…this. is. for.
 REAL!”

-The rest was an untamable, estival blur—shotgunning beers, au natural cliff jumping, body shots, warrior games and a staggering hike to an ancient monastery—six hours later, we arrived back on land so everyone could get ready for the complimentary, two-course meal.
+The rest was an untamable, estival blur—shotgunning beers, au natural cliff jumping, body shots, warrior games and a staggering hike to an ancient monastery—six hours later, we arrived back on land so everyone could get ready for the complimentary, 2-course meal.

 Everyone…except for Kevin and I.